NiuTrans/GRAM/README.md

 ```

 ### List-wise Response Ranking
 A common use case for list-wise response ranking is best-of-n sampling, where the goal is to select the single best response from a list.
 This can be accomplished using GRAM with a linear search approach, as illustrated below.
+To support parallel computation and improve efficiency, we also incorporate optimization strategies such as divide-and-conquer.

 ```python
 def list_wise_response_ranking():